Frequently Asked Questions

 Q: Should I use a filter on 800Tungsten in daylight?

 A: You do not have to, but if you wish to cut down on exposure while helping to create a warmer image with more accurate color a 85 or 81 filter is recommended for shooting in daylight.
 All negative film is color balanced while the professional scans are made so there is some forgiveness.
-If you will be shooting mostly in daylight we recommend using a standard daylight film like Kodak Portra 400.
+If you will be shooting mostly in daylight we recommend using a standard daylight film like CineStill 50D or Kodak Portra 400.

 Q: Should I use a filter on 800Tungsten under fluorescent lights?